Vegan Thanksgiving Recipes

 How to Host Vegan Thanksgiving

-If you’re hosting or attending a family gathering for Thanksgiving, here are some ideas on how to make it entirely or partially vegan.
+If you’re hosting or attending a Thanksgiving gathering, here are some ideas on how to make it entirely or partially vegan.

 • If you’re attending dinner hosted by a family member, ask if you can bring your own vegan feast.
 You’ll need an oven to heat up your food.